markniu/bd_pressure/README.md

 | printables  | [printables](https://www.printables.com/model/1760110-a4t-cowling-variations-for-bdpressure-dragon-drago)
 | Where to buy | 🇺🇸 [fabreeko.com](https://fabreeko.com) <br> 🇺🇸 [west3d.com](https://west3d.com) <br> 🌏 [pandapi3d.com](https://pandapi3d.com) <br> 🇨🇳 [淘宝](https://shop62248922.taobao.com/) <br> 🇩🇰 [3do.dk](https://3do.dk/12-abl-probe) |
 ---

+ ### Does PA need to be calibrated during printing?

+Not necessarily.
+Testing shows that manual calibration under actual printing conditions produces nearly the same optimal PA value as automatic calibration in free air.
+Back pressure and toolhead movement may add noise, but do not significantly change the optimal PA value.